Completing an apprenticeship

 An apprentice can get a trade certificate (and then, in some cases, a licence) after completing their training contract.

-Your employer may also be able to claim an incentive payment from the Federal Government once the Trade Certificate has been issued.
+Your employer may also be able to claim an incentive payment from the Australian Government once the trade certificate has been issued.

 An employer who wishes to terminate the employment of an apprentice following the completion of their training contract must give them advance notice prior to the completion date in accordance with the relevant industrial arrangement.
 Following the nominal completion date of the training contract apprentices are deemed to be permanent employees.